polettix/teepee/README.md

     This can come handy when you have read your data structure in a shell variable, and don't want to do tricks with redirections.

+- -l
+- --lib
+- --include

+        -l lib
+        --lib /path/to/local/lib
+        --include /from/other/perl/lib

+    add a path to the array `@INC` where modules are looked for.
+This actually applies only to items loaded via ["-M"](#m)/["--module"](#module) below, because the inclusion of the directories happens at runtime.

 - --man

     print out the full documentation for the script.

+- -M
+- --module

+        -M Digest::MD5=md5_hex
+        --module 'Log::Log4perl::Tiny qw< :easy >'

+    import a module and its functions.
+The first flavor has a specification where you can put `Module::Name=func1,func2,...`,
+    otherwise you can specify a line that will `eval`ed like `use $your_line;`.

 - -n
 - --newline